Scooter Braun Opens Up About Justin Bieber's Breakdown in 2014

 The 36-year-old said, "He’s family.
 I think the relationship is more like a big brother, especially because he’s become a man."

-The mover-and-shaker also said he thinks Beiber come out the other side.
+The mover-and-shaker also said he thinks Beiber's finally come out the other side.

 "I think he’s seen the worst of himself, and to watch him rise out of it was amazing."